American Society of Muslims: Publications

+The organization's newspaper was Bilalian News (after Bilal ibn Rabah) in 1975.
+In 1981 it became The Muslim Journal.
+As of 2006, it was edited by Ayesha K. Mustapha.

 Education

-After his father's death W. Deen Mohammed transformed the Muhammad University of Islam into the Clara Muhammad Schools, or simply Mohammed Schools, replacing the University of Islam founded by his father.
+After Elijah Mohammed's death, Warith Deen Mohammed transformed the Muhammad University of Islam into the Clara Muhammad Schools, or simply Mohammed Schools, replacing the University of Islam founded by his father.
 The school system is "an association of approximately 75 elementary, secondary, and high schools throughout the United States and the Caribbean Islands."
 The schools have been described by Zakiyyah Muhammad of the American Educational Research Association as "models of Islamic education that are achieving commendable results".

-After 2003

-The Mosque Cares president, Wallace Deen Mohammed II, was seeking to take central control over the intellectual properties (his name, picture, quotes, writings etc.) of his father.
-This matter is currently a part of the probate case between Imam W. D. Mohammed's family.